jrmph/Calculus/docs/guide/installation.md

 # Installation Guide

-This guide will help you set up MetaGPT in your development environment.
+This guide will help you set up jrmph in your development environment.

 ## Prerequisites